Onomatopoeia: In linguistics

-A key component of language is its arbitrariness and what a word can represent, as a word is a sound created by humans with attached meaning to said sound.
-It is not possible to determine the meaning of a word purely by how it sounds.
+A key component of language is the seeming arbitrariness that can exist between the acoustic representation of the words and the objects they refer to— which is to say that it is not possible to determine the meaning of a word purely by how it sounds.
 However, in onomatopoeic words, these sounds are much less arbitrary; they are connected in their imitation of other objects or sounds in nature.
-Vocal sounds in the imitation of natural sounds does not necessarily gain meaning, but can gain symbolic meaning.
-An example of this sound symbolism in the English language is the use of words starting with sn-.
-Some of these words symbolize concepts related to the nose (sneeze, snot, snore).
+Vocal sounds used in the imitation of natural sounds can gain symbolic meaning— an example of this sound symbolism in the English language is the use of words starting with sn–, with some of these words symbolizing concepts related to the nose (sneeze, snot, snore).
 This does not mean that all words with that sound relate to the nose, but at some level we recognize a sort of symbolism associated with the sound itself.
 Onomatopoeia, while a facet of language, is also in a sense outside of the confines of language.

 In linguistics, onomatopoeia is described as the connection, or symbolism, of a sound that is interpreted and reproduced within the context of a language, usually out of mimicry of a sound.
 It is a figure of speech, in a sense.
 Considered a vague term on its own, there are a few varying defining factors in classifying onomatopoeia.
 In one manner, it is defined simply as the imitation of some kind of non-vocal sound using the vocal sounds of a language, like the hum of a bee being imitated with a "buzz" sound.
 In another sense, it is described as the phenomena of making a new word entirely.

 Onomatopoeia works in the sense of symbolizing an idea in a phonological context, not necessarily constituting a direct meaningful word in the process.
 The symbolic properties of a sound in a word, or a phoneme, is related to a sound in an environment, and are restricted in part by a language's own phonetic inventory, hence why many languages can have distinct onomatopoeia for the same natural sound.
 Depending on a language's connection to a sound's meaning, that language's onomatopoeia inventory can differ proportionally.
 For example, a language like English generally holds little symbolic representation when it comes to sounds, which is the reason English tends to have a smaller representation of sound mimicry than a language like Japanese, which overall has a much higher amount of symbolism related to the sounds of the language.